-Agribusiness, Food, and Consumer Economics Research Center (AFCERC)
+Agribusiness, Food and Consumer Economics Research Center (AFCERC)

-The Agribusiness, Food, and Consumer Economics Research Center (AFCERC) provides timely, unique, and professional research on a wide variety of issues related to agribusiness markets.
-AFCERC research efforts include downstream markets with a particular focus on consumer health, nutrition, and food safety concerns.
+The Agribusiness, Food and Consumer Economics Research Center (AFCERC) provides timely, unique and professional research on a wide variety of issues related to agribusiness markets.
+AFCERC research efforts include downstream markets with a particular focus on consumer health, nutrition and food safety concerns.

 Agricultural and Food Policy Center (AFPC)

-The Agricultural and Food Policy Center (AFPC) conducts economic analyses of the impacts of government policy proposals and/or implementation procedures on farmers, agribusinesses, taxpayers, and consumers.
+The Agricultural and Food Policy Center (AFPC) conducts economic analyses of the impacts of government policy proposals and/or implementation procedures on farmers, agribusinesses, taxpayers and consumers.
 The AFPC also conducts research and/or educational programs for government agencies, farm and agribusiness organizations, and agricultural leadership throughout Texas and the nation.

 Center for Agricultural Air Quality Engineering and Science

 The Center for Agricultural Air Quality Engineering and Science (CAAQES) provides science-based research results to address agricultural air quality problems and to provide appropriate procedures used by regulatory agencies.
-Faculty conducts research and develop educational programs for technology transfer.
+Faculty conduct research and develop educational programs for technology transfer.
 The research results serve as the science and engineering base for the appropriate regulation of air pollution.

-Center of Coffee Research and Education (CCRE)
+Center for Coffee Research and Education (CCRE)

-Through four pillars—research, education, development and services— and a unique connection to industry professionals, the scientific community and coffee producers, the CCRE is fostering key advancements in coffee research while providing capacity building through training the next generation of coffee producers, technicians, and enthusiasts.
+Through four pillars—research, education, development and services— and a unique connection to industry professionals, the scientific community and coffee producers, the CCRE is fostering key advancements in coffee research while providing capacity building through training the next generation of coffee producers, technicians and enthusiasts.
 Established in September 2016, the Center for Coffee Research & Education is part of the Norman Borlaug Institute for International Agriculture.

 Texas A&M Institute for Genomic Medicine (TIGM)

 The Texas A&M Institute for Genomic Medicine facilitates breakthroughs in science and medicine and accelerates the pace of medical discoveries.
-TIGM performs internal research and provides services, training, and unique resources to scientists within The Texas A&M University System, in Texas, and around the world.
+TIGM performs internal research and provides services, training and unique resources to scientists within The Texas A&M University System, in Texas and around the world.

 Institute for Infectious Animal Diseases (IIAD)

 The Institute for Infectious Animal Diseases (IIAD) performs research and develops products to defend the nation from high-consequence foreign animal and zoonotic diseases.
-Founded in April 2004 as a Department of Homeland Security (DHS) Science and Technology (S&T) Center of Excellence (COE), the IIAD leverages the resources of multiple major universities, Minority Serving Institutions, national laboratories, and partners in state and federal government.
+Founded in April 2004 as a Department of Homeland Security (DHS) Science and Technology (S&T) Center of Excellence (COE), the IIAD leverages the resources of multiple major universities, Minority Serving Institutions, national laboratories and partners in state and federal government.

 National Center of Electron Beam Research

 The USDA National Center for Electron Beam Research (NCEBR) focuses on advancing research, education, and commercialization of Electron Beam (eBeam) technologies for food, health, and environmental applications.
-The goal of the NCEBR is to partner with academia, government, and private industry worldwide to expand eBeam applications and technologies.
+The goal of the NCEBR is to partner with academia, government and private industry worldwide to expand eBeam applications and technologies.
 The NCEBR serves as an advocate for the promotion of eBeam technologies around the world.
-The UN’s Vienna-based International Atomic Energy Agency (IAEA) has designated this Center as an IAEA Collaborative Centre for the Electron Beam Technology for food, health, and environmental applications.
-The eBeam Center is committed to building strong partnerships with the government and private industry in an effort to move the technology from fundamental and translational research into the commercial marketplace.
+The UN’s Vienna-based International Atomic Energy Agency (IAEA) has designated this Center as an IAEA Collaborative Centre for the Electron Beam Technology for food, health and environmental applications.
+NCEBR is committed to building strong partnerships with the government and private industry in an effort to move the technology from fundamental and translational research into the commercial marketplace.

 Center for Natural Resource Information Technology